A. Employee organizations need a place to build mutual support for bargaining and organizing efforts.

 Education Committee which helps put together our Labor Radio Journal on KSER FM 90.7

 Other ad hoc committees such as a recent one on building a permanent Workers Safety Memorial at the County Courthouse operate from time to time at the discretion of the Executive Board.

-A. We currently send at least one electronic newsletter a month to locals and delegates.
-In between there are a number of specialized electronic communications on issues, meetings and positions we have taken.
+A. We currently send multiple specialized electronic communications each month to locals and delegates.
 You can get on the mailing list by writing to email@example.com We also maintain this web site: http://www.snolabor.org.
 You can also contact us directly at firstname.lastname@example.org or call us at 425-259-7922.